ShapeCompletion3D/shape_completion/README.md

 8. Verify that all the datasets we have, including the YCB dataset, is stored in /srv/data/

 ## Running an experiment
-1. Run set_paths.sh to add the necessary directories to your PYTHONPATH (you might want to set up your computer to run this every time a new terminal window opens)
+1. Run set_paths.sh to add the necessary directories to your PYTHONPATH.

   ```
   source set_paths.sh